Kimberly Corman: Fictional character biography

-The character of Kimberly Corman appears in the novelization by Black Flame's authors Nancy A. Collins and Natasha Rhodes.
-In the novel, there are changes as to the film.
-Kimberly's father is named Ambrose instead of Michael as it is in the film.
-Like in the film, both Kimberly and Officer Burke survive.

 Development

 Casting and characterization

-Creator Jeffrey Reddick originally envisioned Kimberly as a Black woman, but "when it got to the script stage, that description was removed and they cast a white actress."
-The role of Kimberly Corman was given to Canadian actress A. J. Cook, who previously starred in the 1999 film The Virgin Suicides.
-Reddick stated that though he felt she was "great in the role", he had hoped that a Black actress would have been considered for it as well.
+Final Destination creator Jeffrey Reddick originally envisioned Kimberly Corman as a Black woman, but "when it got to the script stage, that description was removed and they cast a white actress".
+The role of Kimberly for Final Destination 2 (2003) was given to Canadian actress A. J. Cook, who previously starred in the film The Virgin Suicides (1999).
+Reddick stated that though he felt Cook was "great in the role", he had hoped that a Black actress would have been considered for it as well.

-Cook described her role as "a very strong girl, very determined because her mother died a year earlier, right in front of her eyes, so she's had to grow up quick."
-Cook added that "it's rare to find one strong female lead in a horror film, not to mention two [Larter].”
-Director David Ellis and producer Craig Perry were amazed by her sensitivity and vulnerability in her performance, and she was hired instantly.
-Ellis and Perry praised her act, with Perry stating that "[they] were at the beginning of what's going to be a long successful career for her."
-Ellis describe her role as "a girl who can have some fun cause they're going on a trip and they'll gonna have a good time, yet someone who can stand up to Clear, to come and challenge Clear on a race, and to bother with Clear."
-The character's surname was based by writer Jeffrey Reddick to American director Roger Corman, who directed the horror comedy film The Little Shop of Horrors.
-Originally, Kimberly and her father Michael's surname was "Burroughs" (in honor of Canadian actress Jackie Burroughs, who starred as Kate Flynn in the acclaimed crime thriller film The Grey Fox) instead of Corman in the original script, but the writers decided to change it in the script revision.
+Cook described her role as "a very strong girl, very determined because her mother died a year earlier, right in front of her eyes, so she's had to grow up quick".
+Cook added that "it's rare to find one strong female lead in a horror film, not to mention two [Larter]”.
+Director David R. Ellis and producer Craig Perry were amazed by her sensitivity and vulnerability in her performance and she was hired instantly.
+Ellis and Perry praised her act, with Perry stating that "[they] were at the beginning of what's going to be a long successful career for her".
+Ellis describe her role as "a girl who can have some fun cause they're going on a trip and they'll gonna have a good time, yet someone who can stand up to Clear, to come and challenge Clear on a race, and to bother with Clear".
+The character's surname was based by writer Jeffrey Reddick to American director Roger Corman, who directed the horror comedy film The Little Shop of Horrors (1960).
+Originally, Kimberly and her father Michael's surname was "Burroughs" in honor of Canadian actress Jackie Burroughs, who starred as Kate Flynn in the acclaimed crime thriller film The Grey Fox (1982) instead of Corman in the original script, but the writers decided to change it in the script revision.